 They embark in search of Kiyoko's mother, based on the little they know about her from her meager belongings.
 But the night is young, and the city is vast.
 Before they know it, these three become entangled in a series of events including kidnapping, death, and a mysterious red envelope.

 Kind transwoman Hana, runaway teenager Miyuki, and belligerent Gin make an unlikely trio as they care for the baby and try to find where she belongs.
-By finally looking towards the future, they are also able to confront their pasts, coming just a little bit closer to finding their own place in the world.
+By finally looking toward the future, they are also able to confront their pasts, coming just a little bit closer to finding their own place in the world.

 I started watching this movie knowing little more than that it was directed by Satoshi Kon, and even though I'm a fan of the man's work in general, I must say I was pleasantly surprised.